Foundation / Corporation

 - Strategic planning focused on achieving a specific goal.

-Additionally, applicants for Community Building are encouraged to request support for “indirect” or administrative costs.
+Project and capacity-building requests may include staff time, technology, materials, and equipment that are necessary to achieve the planned goals or outcomes.
+Applicants are encouraged to request support for “indirect” or administrative costs.
 Indirect costs must be no more than 20% of the total amount requested from MaineCF.

 GrantWatch ID#: 177591

--Nonprofit 501(c)(3) federal tax-exempt organizations, including most municipalities;
+- Nonprofit 501(c)(3) federal tax-exempt organizations, including most municipalities;

--Public agencies working for the State of Maine;
+- Public agencies working for the State of Maine;

--Indian tribal governments (or political subdivisions) recognized by the Department of the Interior;
+- Indian tribal governments (or political subdivisions) recognized by the Department of the Interior;

--Non-exempt groups with a fiscal sponsor that is a 501(c)(3) organization, public school, or public agency.
+- Non-exempt groups with a fiscal sponsor that is a 501(c)(3) organization, public school, or public agency.

 The Community Building Grant Program cannot be used to support the following activities, programs, or expenses: